Simplifi-ED/ShaiHulud-AzureDevops-Scanner/README.md

 - SECRETS_OUT_DIR: Directory for TruffleHog outputs (default: `~/azdo-scan/secrets`)
 - MAX_WORKERS: Thread count for per-repo processing
   - Accepts integer or keywords: `auto`, `cpu`, `max`, `default`

+Results reuse / skipping:
+- SKIP_IF_RESULTS_EXIST: `true|false` (default: `true`).
+  - If both SBOM and TruffleHog outputs already exist for a repo, the repo is skipped entirely.
+  - Each artifact is also skipped independently if its output file already exists.

 Throttling and noise control:
 - GIT_MAX_CONCURRENCY: Max concurrent networked git ops (default: `min(MAX_WORKERS, 4)`)